CarbonPackages/Carbon.Pipeline/Readme.md

 ### PostCSS

 This template comes with a variety of PostCSS Plugins.
 Feel free to remove some or add your own favorite packages.
-The configuration is located in [`.postcssrc.js`].
+The configuration is located in [`.postcssrc.mjs`].
 The suffix of these files should be `.pcss`.

 #### Pass custom options to you PostCSS config file

 You can pass custom options to your PostCSS config file with key `postcssOptions`.
-In this example, you would access the key `prefix` with `ctx.prefix` in your PostCSS config file (`.postcssrc.js`).
+In this example, you would access the key `prefix` with `ctx.prefix` in your PostCSS config file (`.postcssrc.mjs`).

 ```yaml
 postcssOptions: